Alpha Michigan Brewing Company: History

+AMBC opened in May 2018.
+A year later, AMBC ran out of beer after above-normal sales during the US Independence Day holiday.
+In early 2021, the brewery added outdoor heated tents to expand its COVID-appropriate seating.
+The funds to purchase them came from a Michigan weatherization grant program.

+In 2022, the company hosted an "Ice Bowl" winter disc golf competition to benefit a local food bank, and brewed a pilsner beer to support Ukraine during the Russian invasion of that country.
+The brewery celebrated its fifth year in operation over the 2023 US Memorial Day weekend, and did so again in 2024.

 Location

-The brewery is at 303 E. Center St. in a former bus garage that is attached to Alpha's long-closed George F. Porter Public School.
+AMBC is located at 303 E. Center St. in a former bus garage attached to Alpha's long-closed George F. Porter Public School.
 The school building is listed on the US National Register of Historic Places as part of the Alpha Public Buildings Historic Complex, all on a single block.
 The Porter School was last used as a school in 1967 and sold by the village in 2005.
+In 2024, the school was purchased by a married couple with ties to the area with the intent of transforming the old school into apartments.

-The interior of the taproom was partially constructed from secondhand materials gathered from around the village.
+The interior of the brewery's taproom was partially constructed from secondhand materials gathered from around the village.
 Its bar was previously used for a buffet at the Alpha Inn and at the Alpha Veterans of Foreign Wars, changing hands when the locations closed, and a pew from the shuttered St. Edwards Catholic Church in Alpha is part of the brewery's available seats.